diet-melee/diet-melee.github.io/collections/_guides/extra-performance.md

 title: How to get Some Extra Performance from Diet Melee
 ---

+# How to get Some Extra Performance from Diet Melee

 *This guide is a work in progress.
 Join the discord and let us know if you have any feedback for it or think there’s anything else we should add to it!*